mpfarias/cavaleiros-das-trevas/README.md

 ## 📝 Licença

-Este projeto é uma conversão do jogo-livro original "A Lenda dos Cavaleiros das Trevas".
+Este projeto é uma conversão do jogo-livro original "A Lenda do Cavaleiro das Trevas".